 In high school, I worked hard to be the best at everything.

-regardless of my achievements, and making me even more obsessed with having the perfect body and being the perfect example of “healthy eating”.
+Competitive bodybuilding smashed and burned my relationship with food.
+The imprisonment of my food and body struggles prevented me from finding happiness and fulfillment in my life, regardless of my achievements, and only fueled my obsessions with having the perfect body and being the perfect example of “healthy eating”.

 I continued on to manage a fitness supplement franchise, but it kept me in the spotlight in the fitness world and feeling the pressure to be perfect with eating and exercise.
 I began coaching competitors (effectively), but I became ever increasingly unhappy with myself.
 I could help my clients with their goals, but I was secretly struggling to find my own way with normal diet and exercise.
 I felt like an imposter.